 Where can I eat and drink?

 There are plenty of eateries on campus offering a wide range of food and drink to eat in or take away.
-When you register at Mission Control, we'll give you a lunch voucher to use at outlets across campus.
-There’s also plenty of social space where you can eat your own sandwiches (but don’t leave them in your car because it’s a long way back to the racecourse!).
+There’s also plenty of social space where you can eat your own sandwiches.

 How close is the campus to the city centre?

 If you want to check out the city while you’re here, it’s about a mile and a quarter from the centre of campus to Town Hall Square.
 A little further if you want to visit King Richard III in Leicester Cathedral.
 The quickest route is along New Walk, a traffic free Victorian promenade.
 Ask any of our Student Ambassadors and they will give you directions.